 Creative pursuits, especially dancing, are good for the brain.
 They have the potential to reduce the risk of dementia and assist those living with it to create new neural connections, whilst making friends, having fun and generally putting joy back into their lives.

 In April 2016, Community Nurse Kate Whiley, attended a Creativity and Dementia workshop where I presented the case for dementia friendly towns, with Dementia Friends as the key concept.

 I said: “Kate, you do the work and I’ll donate my time and come back and do awareness training for you, no charge.”

 To my delight, Kate took up the challenge and led a campaign to make Inglewood dementia friendly.
 The response from local people was a tribute to her hard work.
 50 + people attended a dementia awareness session on 23rd November and subsequently became Dementia Friends.
-A second session, also well attended, as held in April 2016.
+A second session, also well attended, was held in April 2017.